NethServer/dev/handbook/issues.md

 - `testing`: packages are available from testing repositories (see [QA section](#qa-team-member-testing))
 - `verified`: all test cases were verified successfully (see [QA section](#qa-team-member-testing)
-- `invalid`: invalid issue, not a bug, duplicate or wontfix.
-Add a detailed description and link to other related issue when using this tag.

 Before introducing new labels, please discuss them with the development team and make sure to describe carefully the new label inside the [NethServer label page](https://github.com/NethServer/dev/labels) or [NethSecurity label page](https://github.com/NethServer/nethsecurity/labels).